 Details

-- Type: Euro-top feel over coil-based support
+- Type: Euro-top feel over a coil-based support core

 - Firmness: Medium firm